How do I request Geneticure kits for my office?

 Is Geneticure available in all US states?

-At this time our test is not available to residents of New York, Maryland and Pennsylvania.
+At this time our test is not available to residents of New York and Maryland.
 Please check back periodically as we hope to be able to offer the test in these states soon.

 Security and Privacy